 That’s where HDR photography can be a true lifesaver.
 If you’re worried about the image looking too saturated, this is a great time to take advantage of your camera’s bracketing feature.

-Take a Fully Accredited Online Photography Course
+Take a Self-Paced Online Photography Course

 Put simply, bracketing for exposure produces both lighter and darker versions of the same exact scene, which can be really helpful if you want to make decisions to help avoid a really deeply saturated look.